Upholstery is the work of providing furniture, especially seats, with padding, springs,

 An automotive upholsterer, also known as a trimmer,

-coachtrimmer or motor trimmer, shares many of the
+coachtrimmer or motor trimmer, shares many of the skills

 The term coachtrimmer derives from the days when car

-bodies were produced by manufacturers and delivered
+bodies were produced by manufacturers and delivered to

-trimmings.
-Trimmers would produce soft furnishings,
+Trimmers would produce soft furnishings, carpets, soft

-directly.
-A few high-quality motor car manufacturers still employ trimmers, for example, Aston Martin.
+high-quality motor car manufacturers still employ trimmers, for example, Aston Martin.

 This is the type of upholstery work offered to businesses.
 Examples would be restaurant seating consisting of booth seats, dining

 room chairs, bar stools, etc. Also churches, including but not limited to pews and chairs for the congregation, hospitals and clinics